Oskar Schindler: Emalia

 Schindler's ties with the Abwehr and his connections in the Wehrmacht and its Armaments Inspectorate enabled him to obtain contracts to produce enamel cookware for the military.
 These connections also later helped him protect his Jewish workers from deportation and death.
 As time went on, Schindler had to give Nazi officials ever larger bribes and gifts of luxury items obtainable only on the black market to keep his workers safe.
 Bankier, a key black market connection, obtained goods for bribes as well as extra materials for use in the factory.
-Schindler himself enjoyed a lavish lifestyle and pursued extramarital relationships with his secretary, Viktoria Klonowska, and Eva Kisch Scheuer, a merchant specialising in enamelware from DEF.
+Schindler enjoyed a lavish lifestyle and pursued extramarital relationships with his secretary, Viktoria Klonowska, and Eva Kisch Scheuer, a merchant specialising in enamelware from DEF.
 Emilie Schindler visited for a few months in 1940 and moved to Kraków to live with Oskar in 1941.

-Initially, Schindler was mostly interested in the money-making potential of the business and hired Jews because they were cheaper than Poles—the wages were set by the occupying Nazi regime.
-Later he began shielding his workers without regard for cost.
+Initially, Schindler was mostly interested in the business's money-making potential and hired Jews because they were cheaper than Poles—the wages were set by the occupying Nazi regime.
+Later, however, he began shielding his workers without regard for cost.
 The status of his factory as a business essential to the war effort became a decisive factor in enabling him to protect his Jewish workers.
 Whenever Schindlerjuden (Schindler Jews) were threatened with deportation, he claimed exemptions for them.
 He claimed wives, children, and even people with disabilities were necessary mechanics and metalworkers.
 On one occasion, the Gestapo came to Schindler demanding that he hand over a family that possessed forged identity papers.
 "Three hours after they walked in," Schindler said, "two drunk Gestapo men reeled out of my office without their prisoners and without the incriminating documents they had demanded."

 On 1 August 1940, Governor-General Hans Frank issued a decree requiring all Kraków Jews to leave the city within two weeks.
 Only those who had jobs directly related to the German war effort would be allowed to stay.
 Of the 60,000 to 80,000 Jews then living in the city, only 15,000 remained by March 1941.
 These Jews were then forced to leave their traditional neighbourhood of Kazimierz and relocate to the walled Kraków Ghetto, established in the industrial Podgórze district.
 Schindler's workers travelled on foot to and from the ghetto each day to their jobs at the factory.
 Enlargements to the facility in the four years Schindler was in charge included the addition of an outpatient clinic, co-op, kitchen, and dining room for the workers, in addition to expansion of the factory and its related office space.